formlio/forml/docs/application.rst

 ForML applications represent a high-level concept built on top of ForML :ref:`projects <project>` as deliverables for the :ref:`serving layer <serving>`.

-The term *application* in this context doesn't hold the common meaning as a general computer program covering a wide range of potential functions.
-ForML applications obviously focus just on the *ML inference* (providing predictions in response to the presented data points) representing the *apply* stage of the :ref:`production lifecycle <lifecycle-production>`.
+The term *application* in this context does not hold the common meaning as a general computer program covering a wide range of potential functions.
+ForML applications obviously focus just on the *ML inference* (providing predictions in response to the presented data points) representing the *apply* stage of the :ref:`production life cycle <lifecycle-production>`.

 While the purpose of :ref:`projects <project>` is to implement a *portable solution* to the given ML problem, *applications*  aim to expose it (by means of :ref:`gateway providers